 - Preparing for Law/Graduate School

-- Career Studio for daily drop-Ins (remote access with some on-campus hours)
+- Career Studio for daily drop-ins (virtual and campus hours)

 - Canvas modules parallel coaching labs for 24/7 self-paced instruction.
 We recommend Designing Your Career for an overview of both the process and our office (and we continue to add new modules, so check back regularly).